kevinpruvost/kevinpruvost/README.md

 I love working and learning on team projects more than anything. :people_holding_hands:

-I like to work in Game Developement, Computer Graphics, Machine Learning and Software Engineering.
+I like to work in Game Developement, Computer Graphics and Software Engineering.

 ## Take a look at my [Portfolio](https://kevinpruvost.github.io/portfolio/) to discover my Projects (and everything about me) ! 👨‍💻